EmmanuelSinoj/SWEN261.600_Team6/README.md

 - **Admin Dashboard UI (Mustache):** Developed the admin-courses.mustache page, providing administrators with an interface to create, edit, and delete courses and sections.

 - **Testing & Validation:** Conducted end-to-end testing of course and section functionality, ensuring correct CRUD operations, business logic enforcement, and proper UI rendering.

+*Ahmed:*

+- *Repository Layer Implementation:* Created CourseRepository.java (and SectionRepository.java if applicable) using Spring Data JPA to handle database operations for courses and sections in MariaDB.

+- *Admin Controller & Endpoints:* Implemented CourseAdminController.java with endpoints for creating, updating, and deleting courses and sections, including request validation and handling.

+- *Dashboard Integration:* Connected backend data to the admin dashboard, enabling dynamic rendering of courses and their associated sections using Mustache templates.

+- *Testing Support:* Assisted in testing course and section management features, verifying endpoint functionality, data persistence, and frontend-backend integration.

 **Mohammad Hesham:**

 -  **Glossary of Terms (Assignment 1 - Part A):** Created and structured the project glossary (Glossary.md), defining all domain-specific terms such as Section, Course, Enrollment Basket, and Commit, along with their attributes, related terms, and business rules.